 1- Welcome them and thank them for coming.
 Tell them where you will be skiing.

 2- Ask who has skied before and tell them where they can ski in case they leave the lesson.
 At Pine Knob, tell them to avoid the second wonder carpet and go to the rope if they leave the wonder carpet.
 Let them know they should go just a short way up until they can turn.
-The can only use the first chair when they can turn and are in control.
+They can only use the first chair when they can turn and are in control.
+As a self test, they should be able to make 5 turns and stop by turning.

 3- Ask if their boots hurt or if they have any questions.
 Make sure your group is dressed properly.